Madame-Aehm/CAB-Project-4-Spikes/spike22/notes.md

 }
 ```

 - Phew.
 Now that it's all working through Postman, we have to write a fetch to call it from our React front-end!
+Let's look at the code in Postman's sidebar to guide us - we can see they're appending their body as Form Data.
+This is necessary so our Multer middleware can check the field we're using to hold our file.
+It's important to note here that

-Let's look at the code in Postman's sidebar to give us a hint.
-We'll also need to add an `<input type='file' />` so our user can select their file for upload.
+- We'll need to add an `<input type='file' />` so our user can select their file for upload.
+You can [access](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file#getting_information_on_selected_files) this file using `event.target.files`, which will be an array of all selected files.
+Since we're only selecting one, it will always be the item at the zero index.

+**Warning:** When using FormData to submit POST requests using _XMLHttpRequest_ or the *Fetch_API* with the _multipart/form-data_ Content-Type (e.g. when uploading Files and Blobs to the server), **do not explicitly set the Content-Type header on the request**.
+Doing so will prevent the browser from being able to set the Content-Type header with the boundary expression it will use to delimit form fields in the request body.
+[Read more](https://developer.mozilla.org/en-US/docs/Web/API/FormData/Using_FormData_Objects).